Turash-eron/dvc_lunch/README.md

 # dvc_launch
-Launch reminder and place selector
+Launch reminder and place selector.

+/help - list of commands
+/timer - to turn on lunch alarm function (by default set at 10:00 UTC+3) - automatically chooses lunch place